jadecobra/python_tdd_exercises/source/exceptions/ModuleNotFoundError/separate_and_equal.rst

   ../../how_to/telephone/telephone_w_separation
   ../../exceptions/TypeError/TypeError_w_separation

-:ref:`would you like to separate the tests from the solutions in the functions project?<separate and equal functions>`
+:ref:`click here to see me separate the tests from the solutions in the functions project<separate and equal functions>`

 ----